Scoring

 Profile of openness

 The degree of openness in the different areas will form the organisations’ profile of openness.
-The profile demonstrates the degree of openness of an organisation in different areas (publications, data and infrastructure, education and culture of open scholarship) and, if necessary, the degree of openness can also be examined from the perspective of practices (policy documents, services, cooperation and outputs).
+The profile demonstrates the degree of openness of an organisation in different areas (publications, data and infrastructure, education and culture of open scholarship) and, if necessary, the degree of openness can also be examined from the perspective of practices (policy documents, services, collaboration and outputs).

 Overall level of openness